ceriimoe/ModpackS3/README.md

-# ModpackS3
+# AWMC Season 3 Modpack
-Modpack for season 3 of the Autoworks Minecraft server
+This is the modpack for Season 3 of the AutoWorks Minecraft server.